../

 orGateImpl a b = notGate (andGate (notGate a) (notGate b))

-Continue with brute-force enumeration to prove we are right:
+Continue with brute-force enumeration to prove I'm right:

 orGateProof :: SBit a -> SBit b